 xltrail_frontend_1) should show

 Exited (0) x minutes agowhich is expected.
-Only if the exit code is not 0, there is an issue.
+There is only an issue if the exit code is not

 - Exited containers sometimes get cleaned up and hence don't show up anymore.
 That's OK - they will show up again after